zitadel/zitadel/docs/docs/examples/login/angular.md

 this.oauthService.setupAutomaticSilentRefresh();
 ```

-this will refresh a token before it expires automatically.
+this will automatically refresh a token before it expires.

 ### Add Login to Your Application